GoldenKacper/Concurrent-Programming/README.md

 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/ShaanCoding/ReadME-Generator/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.

-* Please also read through the [Code Of Conduct](https://github.com/ShaanCoding/ReadME-Generator/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+We can implement any suggestions only after we finish the project at the university, i.e. from the summer of 2023

 ### Creating A Pull Request

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b suggestions`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some exampleSuggestion`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin suggestions`)
 5. Open a Pull Request

 ## License

-See [LICENSE](https://creativecommons.org/publicdomain/zero/1.0/legalcode.pl) for more information.
+See [LICENSE](https://github.com/GoldenKacper/Concurrent-Programming/blob/main/LICENSE.md) for more information.

 ## Working Group (Authors)